-- 4.2.2.12.
-That higher intensity uses shall be directed to areas served by higher-order transit, including subway stations and Viva rapid transit corridors.
-Higher-order transit investments that serve the Intensification Areas should be prioritized in order to meet the mobility needs of these higher-intensity growth areas. - 4.2.2.13.
-To encourage the provision of transit service within 500 metres of at least 90% of residences and the majority of jobs and other activities throughout the City, and within 200 metres of at least 50% of residents in the urban area. - 4.2.2.14.
-To direct major trip-generators, institutional uses and generally intensive land uses to Intensification Areas in order to promote increased transit mobility for all residents and particularly those that are dependent on transit. - 4.2.2.15.
-To apply the York Region Transit-Oriented Development Guidelines, and Provincial Transit-Supportive Land Use Guidelines, through the development approvals process.

-- 4.2.2.16.
-To develop complete pedestrian and bicycle networks and associated facilities in and around transit stops to encourage transit use and extend the catchment area of the transit stops. - 4.2.2.17.
-To ensure the development of street networks that accommodate efficient transit movement, provide convenient access to transit stops, and can accommodate a range of uses over time.
-New streets shall: - a. divide larger parcels into a more walkable and connected street and block pattern; - form development parcels that are flexible and supportive of a range of uses over time; and, - c. align with and extend into adjacent neighbourhoods to ensure connectivity.
+- 4.2.2.13.
+That the highest intensity uses be planned so that they are directed to areas served by higherorder transit, including subway stations and Viva bus rapid transit corridors, in accordance with Chapter 2 of this Plan and the York Region Official Plan, which set out the appropriate development hierarchy.
+Higher-order transit investments that serve the Intensification Areas should be prioritized in order to meet the mobility needs of these high-intensity growth areas. - 4.2.2.14.
+To encourage the provision of transit service within 500 metres of at least 90% of residences and the majority of jobs, and consistent with approved YRT service standards and guidelines, and within 200 metres of at least 50% of residents in the urban area. - 4.2.2.15.
+To direct major trip-generators, institutional uses and generally intensive land uses to Intensification Areas in order to promote increased transit mobility for all residents and particularly those that are dependent on transit. - 4.2.2.16.
+To apply the York Region Transit-Oriented Development Guidelines, and Provincial Transit-Supportive Land Use Guidelines, through the development approvals process. - 4.2.2.17.
+To develop complete pedestrian and bicycle networks and associated facilities in and around transit stops to encourage transit use and extend the catchment area of the transit stops. - 4.2.2.18.
+To encourage the redevelopment of all commuter parking lots associated with transit stations with mixed-use development and to minimize the footprint of commuter parking associated with transit stations by supporting shared parking, parking structures, and connections to other transit hubs. - 4.2.2.19.
+To plan for the development of street networks that accommodate efficient transit movement, provide convenient access to transit stops, and can accommodate a range of uses over time, and to: - a. divide larger parcels into a more walkable and connected street and block pattern; - b. form development parcels that are flexible and supportive of a range of uses over time; and, - c. align with and extend into adjacent neighbourhoods to provide connectivity. - 4.2.2.20.
+That all new development applications are required to prepare a mobility plan and development the proposal's approach to transit as per the complete application submission requirements as contained in subsection 10.1.3 of this Plan.